Threat model

 101. Oracle Blackout / Supply Chain DoS via OSV.dev compromise

-High Mitigated Spoofing · Écluse Pilot (Ingestion Pipeline)
+High Accepted Spoofing · Écluse Pilot (Ingestion Pipeline)

 Threat.
 If an attacker gains control of osv.dev and pushes malicious vulnerability records (or combines a malicious package with an OSV compromise), they can trigger false positives or fast-lane malicious remediation packages. Écluse explicitly trusts the OSV database as the oracle of truth.

 Mitigation.
-Out of scope by trust assumption.
+Risk treatment: accepted by trust assumption.
 A compromised security oracle is a foundational supply-chain compromise.
-Pilot relies on OSV to fast-lane remediations; if the oracle is hostile, the defensive mechanism is inherently defeated.
-We acknowledge this as an unavoidable killchain.
+Pilot relies on OSV as a source of vulnerability truth; if the oracle is hostile, the defensive mechanism is inherently defeated.
+Transport, parsing, validation, and last-good-database controls can mitigate tampering in transit, malformed payloads, and update outages, but they cannot make a hostile source of truth trustworthy.

 102. Accidental permanent deletion of registry data